 Graduate: TOEFL® 550 (213 CBT, 79 iBT) / IELTS 6.5

 Pre-session intensive English is available (not included in exchange benefits).
-The TOEFL score may be waived under certain circumstances.
+The TOEFL/IELTS is not required for students who are native English speakers.

 Fall Semester (begins in August) – May 1